mbalatsko/emailverifier-kt/README.md

 [![Platform](https://img.shields.io/badge/platform-jvm-blue)](#)

-**EmailVerifier** is a composable, pluggable Kotlin library for validating email addresses beyond just their syntax.
+**emailverifier-kt** is a composable, pluggable Kotlin library for validating email addresses beyond just their syntax.
 It's built with a clear focus: help developers **reliably assess whether a given email is real, meaningful, and worth accepting**.

 ## ⚡️ Performance

-EmailVerifier is designed for high performance and uses Kotlin's coroutines to parallelize I/O operations:
+`emailverifier-kt` is designed for high performance and uses Kotlin's coroutines to parallelize I/O operations:

 - **Parallel Initialization:** All external data sources (e.g., Public Suffix List, disposable domains) are downloaded concurrently during setup, making initialization significantly faster.
 - **Parallel Verification:** Independent network checks (MX records, Gravatar) are executed concurrently for each email, reducing the verification time.

 ## ✅ Features

-EmailVerifier performs a layered set of validations:
+`emailverifier-kt` performs a layered set of validations:

 ### 1. **Syntax Validation**
 Checks the structure of the email: